The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Proof of Theorem

 In the derivation above, because both $r_1$ and $r_2$ follow the same estimate with respect to $\lambda$ and $\delta$, we don't distinguish them by simply represent both of them as $r$.
 Absorbing the $\lambda^{-a} \nrm[L^2(M)]{p}$ term by the left-hand-side, we finally obtain

-The $L^2$ norm of $v$ and $r$ have been investigated in Propositions \ref{prop:uvr2-AC22} and \ref{prop:uvr3-AC22}.
+The $L^2$ norm of $v$ and $r$ can be investigated using the estimates given in Theorem \ref{thm:gbu-AC22}.
 To obtain their $H^1$ norm, we need to analyze their gradients, which shall give certain growth of order $\lambda^{b_1} \delta^{b_2}$ for certain $b_1$, $b_2 \in \R$.
 We defer this to future works. \end{remark}

 \begin{remark} Our method can also be utilized to obtain stability estimates in certain Sobolev spaces.
-However, in this case one can obtain H\"older type stability estimate by examining the difference of the DN map for large frequency.
-This is consistent with the phenomenon of improved stability for high frequency Schr\"odinger operators on $\Rn$, which has already been investigated in the literature; see for instance \cite{Isakov_increasing_stability_2014}. \end{remark}
+However, in this case one can obtain H\"older-type stability estimates by examining the difference between the DN maps at large frequency.
+This is consistent with the phenomenon of improved stability for high frequency Schr\"odinger operators on $\Rn$, which has already been investigated in the literature; see for instance \cite{Isakov_increasing_stability_2014} and the references therein. \end{remark}